Sell as a Team

 - Accountability: Each team member knows their role on the team and how their performance is measured.

 - Record access: To work an opportunity, you need to be able to look for yourself.
 The Salesforce Account Teams feature gives each member of the team access to the right records, so you can drop the manual sharing.

 - Reporting: To determine compensation and credit toward quota, you have to know who worked on which deals.
 Plus, more accurate reporting strengthens your ability to coach and slot the right people in the right places.

-Salesforce Account Teams can include up to five people, who have different levels of access to the account and the associated records, such as opportunities, contracts, and cases.
+Salesforce Account Teams can include people who have different levels of access to the account and the associated records, such as opportunities, contracts, and cases.
 It’s all up to you to customize it.
 For example, sales reps should touch all the relevant data, but support reps shouldn’t be able to edit contracts.